TurboWarp/extensions/docs/SharkPool/Tune-Shark-V3.md

 🎵 start sound [MySound] at time (0) and stop at (2) ::#666666
 ```

-Similar to the above block, this block will start a sound at a certain point, then **waits** until the sound reaches the stopping point.
+Similar to the above block, this block will start a sound at a certain point, then **wait** until the sound reaches the stopping point.

 ```scratch
 🎵 stop sound [MySound] ::#666666